Introduction

 Networks

-When logging into the application for the first time, the first menu item you will see in the header is "Networks".
+When logging into the application for the first time, if you have this module enabled, you will see a menu item in the left-hand side window labelled "Networks".
 A network in Polinode is a collection of entities (nodes) and relationships between those entities (edges) and we allow you to upload data to Polinode and then interactively explore and analyze it as a network.

 Surveys

 Polinode also provides the ability to collect connected data via relationship-based surveys.
-Our Surveys tool can be accessed by clicking on the second menu item in the header, "Surveys".
-You can think of our Surveys functionality as being like a regular survey but with one very important question - it allows you to easily ask questions of the respondents about their relationships with other respondents.
+If enabled for your account, our Surveys module can be accessed by clicking on the menu item in the left-hand side menu labelled "Surveys".
+You can think of our Surveys functionality as being like a regular survey but with one very important difference - it allows you to easily ask questions of the respondents about their relationships with other respondents.
 In fact it's possible to run normal surveys using Polinode but what is really designed for is asking questions like "Who do you go to for advice?" and "Who would you like more access to?".
 This is what we mean by relationship questions.

 Using Polinode for Organizational Network Analysis